Ebrahim Ebrahim: Career and activism

 Ebrahim would write in his memoir later of the physical abuse, torture, and suffering inflicted in the prison saying, "In prison we were assaulted, starved, under-clothed and exposed to bitter cold weather.
 We were sworn at and humiliated in the most degrading manner.
 We broke stones and ate a measly meal.
 For years we were made to stand stark naked for long periods of time in an open courtyard, sometimes in biting cold weather."
 Despite this, he used his time in the prison to obtain two university degrees, Bachelor of Arts and Bachelor of Commerce, from the University of South Africa.

 Ebrahim was released from prison in 1979, with the condition that he not participate in any political activities, and followed the ANC's order to go into exile the following year.
 However, he was arrested again in 1989 for planting landmines in white-owned farms in Swaziland (now Eswatini) in 1986, along with two others.
 He was kidnapped from Swaziland by South African apartheid agents and sentenced to 20 years of imprisonment, again in Robben Island.
+During the trial, a former Umkhonto we Sizwe operative turned state witness, Glory Sedibe (known in court as “Mr X1”), testified for the prosecution against Ebrahim and his co-accused in 1988.
 Ebrahim was released in 1991; the kidnapping was ruled illegal since it had taken place outside South African jurisdiction.